lagom/lagom/docs/manual/common/welcome/WhatDoesLagomMean.md

 Lagom is a Swedish word [meaning](https://en.wikipedia.org/wiki/Lagom) "just the right amount".

-Often, when people talk about microservices, they focus on the micro part, saying that a service should be small.
-We want to emphasize that the important thing when splitting a system into services is to find the right boundaries between services, aligning them with bounded contexts, business capabilities, and isolation requirements.
-As a result, a microservice-based system can achieve its scalability and resilience requirements, making it easy to deploy and manage.

-So, the focus should not be on how small the services are, but rather on having services that are just the right size.
-They should be "Lagom" size services.
+Often, when people talk about microservices, they focus on the micro part of the name, assuming it means that a service should be small.
+We want to emphasize that the important thing when splitting a system into services is to find the right boundaries between services.
+This means aligning them with bounded contexts, business capabilities, and isolation requirements.
+A system of right-sized microservices will naturally achieve scalability and resilience requirements and be easy to deploy and manage.
+So, rather than focus on how small your services should be, design "Lagom" size services.